oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted/README.md

 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | Intel® Xeon® Scalable Processor family
-| Software                          | Intel® oneAPI AI Analytics Toolkit
+| Software                          | Intel&reg; oneAPI AI Analytics Toolkit
-| What you will learn               | How to get started with Intel® Optimization for PyTorch*
+| What you will learn               | How to get started with Intel Optimization for PyTorch
 | Time to complete                  | 15 minutes

 ## Purpose